What Is Operation RoundUp?

 Recipient organizations are required to submit a final report within 6 months of receiving the funds.

-SCI REMC’s Operation RoundUp Trustees met on May 17, 2023, and awarded $26,737.00 in grants to 16 different organizations within our service territory.
+SCI REMC’s Operation RoundUp Trustees met and awarded $30,758.00 in grants to 13 different organizations within our service territory.

 |Application||Project or Program||Grant Amount Awarded|